MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/go.md

 ## Run the application

-Run the following command in your project directory to start the application.
+To start the application, run the following command in your project directory.

 ```bash
 go run .